Texas, Arkansas governors declare disasters after deadly tornadoes

 A husband and wife were killed near a trailer park in Van, Texas, about 70 miles (115 km) southeast of Dallas, a town of about 2,500 people where scores of homes were shattered.
 The National Weather Service said an EF3 category tornado packing winds of around 140 mph (225 kph) hit the town.

-Near the west Arkansas town of Nashville, a baby girl was pulled from the wreckage of a mobile home where her parents died in a tornado.
+Near the west Arkansas town of Nashville, a baby girl about 18 months old was pulled from the wreckage of a mobile home where her parents died in a tornado there.
 About 10 people were injured in the state.

 “She barely had a scratch on her.
 It’s absolutely a miracle," Howard County coroner John Gray said.

-In Van, workers with search dogs scoured the wreckage looking for three adults who are unaccounted for, raising the possibility the death toll will rise.
+In Van, workers with search dogs went over the wreckage looking for three adults who are unaccounted for, raising the possibility the death toll will rise.

 "This storm spun up real fast and the warning time was extremely limited," Van Zandt County Fire Marshal Chuck Allen said.